DPGuide/AI-Generator/README.md

 Delete everything you can there ^^, it's just cache junk!
-After that, you'll have space on your hard drive again. bash to pack both model´s folder , in 1 file , so 2 files at the end. then you can throw them to a other place just as a backup.***
+After that, you'll have space on your hard drive again. bash to pack both model´s folder , in 1 file , so 2 files at the end. then you can throw them to a other place just as a backup. and reboot youre system***
 #################################################################################

 .\tba_packer.exe "C:\AI\Models\motion_adapter" "C:\AI\Models\motion_adapter.tba"